 In order to support the pathfinders we have developed, and continue to test, a model of national support which includes a multi-agency, multi-disciplinary team providing:

-- national co-ordination, support and being a critical friend, ie constructively questioning
+- national co-ordination, support and being a critical friend, i.e. offering constructive challenge

-- design expertise including learning sessions and coaching in the application of the SAtSD
+- design expertise, including the provision of learning sessions and coaching in the application of the SAtSD

 - subject expertise on technology enabled care

 - development and sharing of materials and tools

 - support to identify and address barriers for Pathfinders that require co-ordinated support from national agencies using a case by case approach

 We aim to share learning by supporting knowledge exchange through:

 - funding the engagement and support of ‘named’ partners, to support and constructively challenge lead pathfinders; this is expected to result in increased uptake and engagement with the Programme